-The following is excerpted from Mystic Chemist: The Life of Albert Hofmann and His Discovery of LSD by Dieter Hagenbach and Lucius Werthmüller, the authoritative new biography of Albert Hofmann being released this week by Synergetic Press.
+The following LSD journey and authoritative biography of Albert Hofmann is excerpted from Mystic Chemist: The Life of Albert Hofmann and His Discovery of LSD by Dieter Hagenbach and Lucius Werthmüller.
 This book, which contains a thorough historical survey of the impact of LSD on culture and nearly 500 photographs, many of which have never been seen before, is now available directly through the Synergeticpress.com website at a massive 35% discount for Reality Sandwich readers who type in the discount code REALITY.
 Please support independent publishing and purchase direct!

 Read Part 2 here.